tox-dev/tox-bindep/README.md

 # tox-bindep

-Tox plugin runs bindep checks before tests in order to avoid confusing errors if user forgot to install system level requirements.
+`tox` plugin runs bindep checks before tests in order to avoid confusing errors if user forgot to install system level requirements.

 This plugin looks at existing profiles and adds "test" profile if available.